Dear reader of ADxS.org, please excuse the disruption.

 2.1.1.1.2.
 Downregulation in chronic stress: glutamate receptors in the mPFC

-Chronic unpredictable stress leads to a deregulation of the glutamate balance in mice, resulting in a downregulation of the glutamate receptors in the mPFC.12 This also correlates with task switching problems.
+Chronic unpredictable stress leads to a deregulation of the glutamate balance in mice with the Consequences of a downregulation of the glutamate receptors in the mPFC.12 This also correlates with task switching problems.

 A downregulation of glutamate receptors indicates an excessive glutamate level.
 This is consistent with the fact that chronic stress reduces GABA levels.
 GABA inhibits glutamate.